 - Be cautious about sharing the memorial URL on public social media if you prefer a more private tribute.

-For broader guidance on managing a loved one's digital presence, see our guide on managing deceased social media and digital legacy FAQ.
+For broader guidance on managing a loved one's digital presence, see our guides on closing email and online accounts and password management after a death.

 Key Trends for 2025–2026